jameslamb/bigforecast/storm/README.md

 *  Consumes from kafka

 ## Bolts

 * Scraper Bolt
+     * Takes the URL of the story and goes and grabs the whole story
      * Scrapes relevant web content for news item

 * Relevance Bolt